michaelbrewer/aws-lambda-events/docs/work-mail.md

 # Amazon WorkMail

-Can be invoked synchrously or asynchrously.
+Can be configured to invoke your function synchrously or asynchrously.

 ## Limits